- Understanding the Popularity Behind Venmo

 This feature is related to giving your users the ease to split bills with their friends from inside the application itself.

-The features set that we just looked at are ones which are commonly present in the many P2P payments apps.
-And this commonality is what makes them the must-have features that a Fintech app development company generally works around.
+The features set that we just looked at are ones which are commonly present in the many peer to peer payments apps.

 The One Feature That Has Made Venmo a Millennial’s Favorite

-While other P2P payments applications are more on the transaction side of the operation as compared to social, Venmo offers as a pleasant change with its Social Feed functionality.
+While other P2P apps are more on the transaction side of the operation as compared to social, Venmo offers a pleasant change with its Social Feed functionality.

 For a lot of the young aged consumers, sharing everyday activities is how they lead their life.
 And catering this second nature of the consumers has become an inherent part of the business models of companies like Instagram and Venmo.